Is In-Context Learning Learning?: Background: The Need for Empirical Evaluation of ICL

-PAC learning does not limit what the learner \textit{does} to learn.
-Hence, from \eqref{iclclassifiergood}, it follows that ICL has a natural fit within PAC learning, and hence it is a (formal) learning process.
-Namely, a learner $f \colon \{p\}\times_{n+1} X \rightarrow \{0, 1\}$ is an LLM with $n$ exemplars $e_1, \dots, e_n \sim \P$, an input instance to classify $x \sim \Q$, representations $\pi, \tilde{\pi}$ and an optional system prompt $p$.
-We say that ICL learns $c$ and $X$ if \eqref{errorratebound} holds for any $x, e_1, \dots, e_n \in X$, $\pi, \tilde{\pi}$, $\P$, and $\Q$.
+PAC learning does not limit \textit{how} the learner learns.
+From \eqref{iclclassifiergood}, it follows that ICL can be viewed as a (formal) learning process.
+Namely, a learner $f \colon \{p\}\times_{k} X \rightarrow \{0, 1\}$ is an LLM with $k - 1$ exemplars $x_1, \dots, x_{k - 1} \sim \P$, an input instance to classify $x_k \sim \Q$, representations $\pi, \tilde{\pi}$ and an optional system prompt $p$.
+We say that ICL learns $c$ and $X$ if \eqref{errorratebound} holds for any $x_k, x_1, \dots, x_{k - 1} \in X$, $\pi, \tilde{\pi}$, $\P$, and $\Q$.
 This thus makes ICL strongly dependent on $\pi, \tilde{\pi}$ and $p$ (the prompt), but \textit{does not specify} to what extent, since it depends on the autoregressive nature of the LLM (namely, the `scratchpad') and its own weights.
-Indeed, one consequence of \eqref{iclclassifiergood} is that as $n$ grows, since $p$ is constant, its contribution vanishes when equiprobable to the exemplars:
+Indeed, one consequence of \eqref{iclclassifiergood} is that as $k$ grows, since $p$ is constant, its contribution vanishes when equiprobable to the exemplars: